fieldtrip/website/development/integration.md

 ### Twitter

 We use http://twitter.com/fieldtriptoolbx to notify people about events.
-Wiki page edits, email messages to the discussion list and code commits are posted on the timeline.
+Website page edits, email messages to the discussion list and code commits are posted on the timeline.

 ### Youtube